LoRa Basics Modem and LoRa Edge documentation

 Assuming that Clock synchronization over-the-air (Clock Sync) was enabled at modem initialization, LoRa Basics Modem communicates with the network to acquire the correct time.

 If the previous steps are successful, the device application waits (loops) until the clock synchronization and almanac update are started before initiating GNSS scans.
 (Wi-Fi signals can be scanned immediately.)
 The results are then sent to the application server.

 To use the lowest power position solving operations of the LoRa Edge platform, the device application must provide an approximate latitude and longitude for the device.
 This needs to be accurate to within +/- 150km.
 Often, this can simply be the latitude and longitude of the receiving or beaconing gateway.

 At this point, the modem is completely up-to-date and ready for normal operation.
 To reliably and efficiently transfer the raw positioning data to the LoRa Cloud Modem & Geolocation Services (which are used for determining the true latitude and longitude of the device) the device application may initialize a reliable stream of data.

 Having reached the steady state operation for asset tracking, the device application should initiate an asssisted GNSS scan and store the results.

 Alternatively (or additionally) the device application can initiate a passive Wi-Fi scan and store the results.

-Having collected and processed either or both the GNSS and Wi-Fi scan data, the end-device application tags the data collections and places them into the stream buffer.
+Having collected and processed either or both the GNSS and Wi-Fi scan data, the end-device application tags the data collections and may places them into a stream buffer.